Skip to Main Content

 3. Review and adjust, as necessary, the reporting structure for the internal audit function to maintain organizational independence.

-4. Review management reports on internal controls submitted annually to the New York State Division of the Budget.
+4. Review Executive Staff reports on internal controls as required by the New York State Governmental Accountability, Audit and Internal Control Act.

 Compliance Oversight Responsibilities

-1. Review reports from the Executive Director, the Chief Financial Officer, the General Counsel and the Authority/Corporation’s independent auditor regarding the Authority/Corporation’s conformity with applicable legal requirements.
+1. Review reports from the Executive Director, the Chief Financial Officer, the General Counsel and the Authority's independent auditor regarding the Authority's conformity with applicable financial legal requirements.

-2. Review all reports sent to or delivered by the Office of the State Inspector General (OSIG) (or, where applicable, the Director of Audit and Management Services) to the Authority/Corporation.
-The Committee Chair (or his/her designee) shall serve as a point of contact with the OSIG.
+2. Review all reports sent to or delivered by the Office of the State Inspector General (OSIG) (or, where applicable, the Director of Audit and Management Services) to the Authority.

 3. Ensure procedures are in place for the confidential receipt, retention and investigation of complaints regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding auditing matters or allegations of fraud, corruption, criminal activity, waste or abuse and for the referral of appropriate matters to the Director of Audit and Management Services or OSIG.

-4. Investigate compliance with the Authority/Corporation’s policies and/or refer instances of non-compliance to OSIG (or, where applicable, the Director of Audit and Management Services) for investigation.
+4. Investigate compliance with the Authority's policies and/or refer instances of non-compliance to OSIG (or, where applicable, the Director of Audit and Management Services) for investigation.

-5. Discuss with the General Counsel any legal matters that may have a material impact on the financial statements or the Authority/Corporation’s compliance policies.
+5. Discuss with the General Counsel any legal matters that may have a material impact on the financial statements or the Authority's compliance policies.

 Other Responsibilities